Be a consultant

 It is through Cambridge Enterprise’s Consultancy Services that University staff, researchers and postgraduate students are supported to be consultants, to provide their expertise and know-how, offer expert witness advice and serve on scientific advisory boards.
 The Consultancy Services team handles the negotiations, contracts, arrangements for use of University facilities, invoicing, debt collection, income distribution and all the other administrative tasks that can otherwise distract you from your work.

 The services provided by the Consultancy Services team include the negotiation of contract terms and conditions as supported by the University Legal Services Office and the Insurance Section of the Finance Division.
-In addition, academics benefit from the University’s professional indemnity and personal liability insurance policies.
+In addition, academics benefit from the University’s professional indemnity and public liability insurance policies, and are eligible to apply for travel insurance through the University’s Insurance Section.
 A Consultancy Services management fee is included in the price of the consultant contract and is paid by the client company.

 Watch our video on Consultancy Services